 Fresh tuna caught by young Max and Charlie.
 15 years later Max still loves tuna!

 In 2014, we sailed Akela from San Carlos to San Diego, which includes the dreaded “Baja Bash” – 800 miles upwind in choppy seas from Cabo San Lucas to San Diego where Akela has been moored.
 Sailing in San Diego has been mostly boring, but visiting San Diego has been a blast!
 Between concerts and trips to microbreweries, we have been preparing Akela for the next big adventure.

-In February, 2018 Jim and Max plan to start a 1-year cruise across the Pacific Ocean while Laura and Charlie hold down the fort in Tucson.
-The details of the trip are still coming together.
-We plan to sail Akela to the Marquesas Islands in French Polynesia, which will take nearly a month.
-From there, we hope to meet up with friends and family for visits while we go island hopping across the Pacific.
-By the end of 2018, we expect that we will have made it either to New Zealand or possibly will have made the return via Hawaii to the US.
-From there, ….
-Who knows????
+In February, 2018 Jim and Max took off on what was planned to be a 1-year cruise across the Pacific Ocean while Laura and Charlie held down the fort in Tucson.
+The plans for the trip were still coming together.
+We planned to sail Akela to the Marquesas Islands in French Polynesia, taking 3 weeks.
+From there, we hoped to meet up with friends and family for visits while we go island hopping across the Pacific.
+By the end of 2018, we expected that we will have made it either to New Zealand or possibly will have made the return via Hawaii to the US.